Charles Bronson gets the Cannon treatment in Michael Winner’s contentious thriller

 Death Wish II is remorselessly insensitive, breathless in its amplifications of a society gone rotten.
 In no time at all a routine street robbery evolves into unrepentant and non-discriminatory violence, while protracted scenes of rape are shot with an almost voyeuristic relish.
 A distinctly manipulative scene sees Kersey’s daughter flee a similar situation by flinging herself through a plate glass window.
 As a consequence she becomes impaled on a spike fence, an image that seems to carry certain religious connotations.
 It is this kind of overblown sequence that only serves to embellish the movie’s dubious message.

 Of course, hindsight is a powerful healer, and once stripped of its quick-fix politics and moral hysteria, Death Wish II becomes an irresistible time capsule for the heady exploitation boom of yesteryear.
 In an era of sophisticated, media-driven propaganda, the movie becomes so transparent that it almost seems kitsch.
 As does Bronson’s merciless antihero, a man seemingly bereft of human emotion as the bodies of his nearest and dearest pile up.
-Watching Death Wish II, it sometimes feels like one of those carnival shoot-outs, the kind where good and bad figures pop-up and you have to decide which to shoot.
-Your aim might be off, or more likely your rifle’s sight tampered with, but the sketches are so obviously delineated that spotting the crooks is a doddle.
+Watching Death Wish II, it sometimes feels like one of those carnival shooting galleries, the kind where good and bad figures pop-up and you have to decide which to gun down.
+Your aim might be off (or more likely your rifle’s sight tampered with) but the sketches are so obviously delineated that spotting the crooks is a doddle.
 Thanks to the movie’s similarly cheap characterisation, Kersey has that ability, and if an innocent was to get caught in the crossfire it’s difficult to imagine him shedding a tear.
 After all, real men don’t cry.
 Real men kill unflinchingly.

 Paul Kersey: You believe in Jesus?